How to Deal with Abandoned Cars on My Property

 • If the owner can be located, ask them to take the vehicle away within a reasonable period of time.
 If they do not respond or refuse, additional action will be required.

-4. Report the Abandoned Car to Local Authorities
+4. Report the Vehicle to Your Local Adelaide Council

 • If the vehicle is not claimed, the next action is to report it to the responsible authorities.